-Covered Services for mental health and Substance Abuse are provided on a non-discriminatory basis for all Members for the diagnosis of active treatment of Medically Necessary mental, emotional, and substance use disorders, as described in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM).
+Covered Services for mental health and Substance Abuse are provided on a non-discriminatory basis for all Members for the diagnosis and active treatment of Medically Necessary mental, emotional, and substance use disorders, as described in the most recent edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM).
+Diagnoses known as "V Codes" are eligible expenses only when billed as a supporting diagnosis.
 Deductible, Copayment Amounts, and treatment limits for behavioral health benefits will be applied in the same manner as physical health service benefits.